-Value 4
+The horizontal coordinate of the pointer location, relative to the left-hand edge of the event window's client area.

-Message- specific parameters vData1: The horizontal coordinate of the pointer location, relative to the left-hand edge of the event window's client area.
-Note The value returned in vData1 is offset by 65536.
-To obtain the true value, use the following code: vData1 = INT(vData1 / 65536) vData2: The vertical coordinate of the pointer location, relative to the left-hand edge of the event window's client area. vData3: This contains the states of any mouse buttons which have not changed, and the states of the keyboard modifier keys (SHIFT, CTRL, ALT, and so on).
-The value returned is a combination of the pointer and keyboard modifier states listed in Appendix A. vData4: The number of the mouse button which has been pressed.
-Note that the values produced by the different mouse button
+vData2 The vertical coordinate of the pointer location, relative to the left-hand vData3 This contains the states of any mouse buttons which have not changed, and the states of the keyboard modifier keys (SHIFT, CTRL, ALT, etc.).
+The value returned is a combination of the pointer and keyboard modifier states listed in Appendix A.

-combinations are hardware dependent.
+vData4 The number of the mouse button which was released.
+Note that the values produced by the different mouse button combinations are hardware

-Event mask UIMS.EM.RELEASE
+Event Mask UIMS.EM.RELEASE

-Comments The values returned in vData1 and vData2 will depend on the coordinate mode (text or graphics) currently selected for the application context.
+The values returned in vData1 and vData2 will depend on the coordinate mode (text or graphics) currently selected for the application context.